yueli711/COVID-19/README.md

 # Explain all the R files:

+`covid19_total.R` A script that combined all the scripts.

 `cell24_4patients_25yueli.R` Use 24 celllines as training set, 4 patients as test set, generate 25 gene expression signature.